California Drug Crimes

 In many other drug cases there is a major issue as to who had “control” or “ownership” of the drugs found.
 Even if you were found in a vehicle where drugs may have been found the prosecution must prove that you had “dominion and control” over the drugs and knew the “nature of the substance” found in the automobile was in fact illegal narcotics.

 With more than 30 years of experience defending clients facing drug charges in California, we have the skills and knowledge to help you get the best outcome.
-Call us today for a free evaluation of your case.
+Call us today for a free phone consultation.